Royal6969/eFoodDelivery-Website/readme.md

 // if you remember in the onChange(), we used to pass that event
 // also when a form submit, we pass that event and we say preventDefault() to avoid submitting that form
-// so here, first we can get that event, and next we can get a data const InputHelper = (event: React.ChangeEvent<HTMLInputElement>, data: any) => { // so that way our change event will be functional for the input elements
+// so here, first we can get that event, and next we can get a data const InputHelper = (event: React.ChangeEvent<HTMLInputElement | HTMLSelectElement | HTMLTextAreaElement>, data: any) => { // so that way our change event will be functional for the input elements
   // first we want to spread out the data that we receive here const tempData: any = { ...data }; // destructuring technique